 APGA provides members with the opportunity to sponsor events.
 Opportunities range from low-cost sponsorship at a dinner function for an audience ranging from 80 to 400 people to larger sponsorships of major functions at the Annual Convention.
 All sponsorships provide opportunities for the sponsor to promote their company to attendees.

 The Australian Pipeliner is APGA’s official quarterly publication.
 This full-colour magazine, managed and operated by Great Southern Press on behalf of APGA, is circulated to over 3,000 industry leaders and professionals.
 On joining, full members are encouraged to submit an editorial profiling their company to be published in the magazine.
 It is the only Australian content-based pipelines-focused magazine published in Australia, and is an informative and useful industry publication.
 Content includes reports on APGA’s activities, information about technical standards, industry news, information about members and their employees, regulatory information and updates, products and services, construction information, project development updates and technical papers.
 All APGA members receive a copy of this publication as part of their membership.

-The APGA Directory/Year Book is published annually and lists all members of the Association.
+The APGA Member Directory is published annually and lists all members of the Association.
 Members can locate information quickly and efficiently about others in the industry.
 The Directory is circulated widely to industry professionals, government departments and agencies, and internationally.
 It is also published on the APGA website and at www.pipeliner.com.au

 Full Members receive a complimentary listing in the Directory (printed and web versions) and can include information about their company’s activities.